 Since 1970 New York has experienced fifteen snowstorms of one-foot or more (more than half of them in the past ten winters).
 An additional seven storms have dumped between 10 and 12 inches.
 The summary of storms that follows lists not only these big ones but others in the five to ten-inch range, since even these can be debilitating, especially in Manhattan (these smaller storms often produced greater accumulations in the suburbs).
-The storms, 55 in total, are arranged by calendar date.
+The storms, 56 in total, are arranged by calendar date.
+If you'd like to see a list arranged by each winter, double click here.

-January 1, 1971 - Old Man Winter waited until New Year's Eve revelers got home before dumping the winter's biggest snowfall.
-6.4" accumulated between 4AM-4PM (much of it fell in the storm's initial three hours).
+Jan.
+1, 1971 - Old Man Winter waited until New Year's Eve revelers returned home before dumping the largest snowfall of the winter.
+6.4" of snow accumulated between 4AM-4PM, with much of it falling in the storm's initial three hours.
 This was the century's largest New Year's Day snowfall (and second all-time after a nine-inch snowstorm way back in 1869).

-January 4, 1988 - Woke up to 5.8" of snow that fell overnight.
+Jan.
+4, 1988 - The City woke up to 5.8" of snow that fell overnight.
 It was the winter's biggest snowfall.
 Four days later a steady light snow fell throughout the day, accumulating an additional 5.4".

 Areas west of NYC reported considerably more snow than Central Park: 32" in Staten Island; 28" in Newark; 26" in Allentown, PA; and 31" in Philadelphia.
 Temperatures were also very cold with a high/low of just 22/12 on the 7th and 23/16 on the 8th.